Roberto Sorrentino

 Roberto Sorrentino (born 14 August 1955 in Naples) is an Italian football manager and former player, who played as a goalkeeper.
-He is currently in charge of Chieri.

 Playing career

 As a goalkeeper, he played for several clubs in Italy, but is mainly remembered for his time with Catania, and even served as the club's captain.

 Coaching career

 He has worked as head coach for a number of minor league Italian teams, as well as Albanian Superliga club Teuta Durrës.

 In June 2022, he was hired by Serie D club Chieri, a few months after his son Stefano was appointed club chairman.
+He left the club by the end of the season.

 Personal life

 Roberto is the father of Italian goalkeeper Stefano Sorrentino.